nus-cs2030s/2324-s2/docs/10-heap-stack.md

     ---

 What is important here is that, as `x` and `y` are primitive types instead of references, we copy the values onto the stack.
 If we change `x` or `y` within `move`, the `x` and `y` of the calling function will not change.
 This behavior is the same as you would expect in C.  However, unlike in C where you can pass in a pointer to a variable, you cannot pass in a reference to a primitive type in any way in Java.
-If you want to pass in a variable of primitive type into a method and have its value changed, you will have to use a _wrapper class_.
+If you want to pass a variable of primitive type into a method and have its value changed, you will have to use a _wrapper class_.
 The details of how to do this are left as an exercise.

 ## Summary